Human rights defenders risk their lives to fight injustice and strengthen democracy around the world.

 The great value of the York CAHR Fellowship is that it prioritises human rights defenders working in the most difficult circumstances and gives them both a break and an opportunity for really practical learning.
 York shapes the Fellowship to meet the needs of the human rights defenders rather than selecting the human rights defenders who best fit academic criteria.

-Andrew Anderson, Deputy Director, Front Line Defenders
+Andrew Anderson, Director, Front Line Defenders

 Human Rights Defenders Hub